openfoodfoundation/ofn-install/README.md

 * `ansible-galaxy install zzet.rbenv`
 * `ansible-galaxy install mortik.nginx-rails`
+* `ansible-galaxy install nicolai86.rails`

 Then copy the provided example-vars.yml to vars.yml and fill in your site-specific variables.
 Many will not need to be changed.

 * `cp vars/example-vars.yml vars/vars.yml`

+On digital ocean servers and any time there is no default user set up, you will need to run the user playbook

+`ansible-playbook user.yml -f 10 -vvvv`

+(It won't run on standard AWS images)

+Run
+---

+Install:

+`ansible-playbook install.yml -f 10 -vvvv`